Ditchcarbon

 Very high

 The carbon intensity of the energy grid powering a company's primary operations has a strong influence on its overall carbon footprint.
-Arab Bank is headquartered in JO, which has a rank of medium, indicating medium grid carbon intensity.
+This request for Arab Bank is in JO, which has a very high grid carbon intensity relative to other regions.

 Reduction initiatives & disclosure networks